 - Be recognized on your transcript, your commencement program, and by official certificate.
 Be all the more prepared for the career you want!

 - The certificate must be completed concurrently with your undergraduate degree and it cannot delay graduation.
-It will be available beginning in Fall 2023.
-Students graduating before that date are not eligible.

 - A minimum institutional GPA of 2.0 must be maintained.

 - Two of the four required courses must be taken at the USC Columbia campus.

 - All coursework that applies to the certificate must be earned with a grade of C or better.